vladk96/temy-test/README.md

 ## After task completion

 After task is finished code should be uploaded to your personal GitHub repository.
 Link to it should be sent for review.
+Good commit messages are welcome.

 No corrections are allowed after link has been shared with us.